-HPV is the Human Papilloma Virus and is the most common STI in the UK.
+Genital warts are caused by HPV.
+The Human Papillomavirus (HPV) is the most common STI in the UK.
 It is a sexually transmitted virus, which causes genital warts.
 HPV can also cause changes in a woman’s cervix and is the single biggest cause of cervical cancer in women.

 The warts begin as small red or pink growths and can grow as large as four inches across.
 At this size, they can interfere with intercourse and childbirth.
 They may also be either flat or resemble raspberries, or cauliflowers in appearance.
 Growths may also be hidden or undetectable.
 Genital warts may enlarge during pregnancy due to hormones.
 If the warts become large enough, they could become an obstacle to delivery, requiring a caesarean section.
 In some instances, warts are passed from mother to child during childbirth, leading to a potentially life-threatening condition for newborns in which warts develop in the throat (laryngeal papillomatosis).